 - 3 3/ 4 cups brown sugar

 - 3 tablespoon bourbon, or whiskey (optional)

 - 1 1/ 2 pounds dark chocolate, chopped

 - 3 cups mini pretzels

 - 3 cups toffee chips, homemade (recipe below) or store bought

 - Flaky salt, for garnish, optional

 To Make the Cookies

 Preheat the oven to 350˚F and line two baking sheets with parchment paper.
-Add 2 sticks of butter to a medium sauté pan and set over medium heat.
-Once butter has melted, it will begin to foam.
-Move the pan around a bit to keep it from burning, and allow it to cook until foaming stops and brown bits form on the bottom of the pan and it smells nutty, about 5 minutes.
+Add butter to a medium sauté pan and set over medium heat.
+Once the butter has melted, it will begin to foam.
+Move the pan around a bit to keep it from burning, and allow it to cook until foaming stops and brown bits form on the bottom of the pan and it smells nutty for about 5 minutes.
 Remove from heat and pour into the bowl of a stand mixer and set in the freezer for about 20-30 minutes or until semi-firm.